-This activity has led to an explosion in the amount of genetic data available about humans and other living creatures—and a growing need for professionals with a background in data analysis and biology who can manage and interpret these data sets using advanced programming techniques.
+This activity has led to an explosion in the amount of genetic data available about humans and other living creatures—and to a growing need for professionals with a background in data analysis and biology who can manage and interpret these datasets using advanced programming techniques.

-This field is known as bioinformatics, and what you can do with a bioinformatics degree is “basically limitless,” says Stefan Kaluziak, an assistant professor of bioinformatics at Northeastern University.
-“We have more data than we know what to do with…and one of the challenges about discovery-driven science is that we don’t always know what we’re looking for.”
+This field is known as bioinformatics, and what you can do with a bioinformatics degree is “basically limitless,” says Stefan Kaluziak, a lecturer in bioinformatics at Northeastern University.
+“We have more data than we know what to do with … and one of the challenges about discovery-driven science is that we don’t always know what we’re looking for.”

 Be at the forefront of an industry that’s changing lives.

-Keep reading to explore an overview of the bioinformatics field, learn how it differs from data science, and discover the job prospects in numerous industries for individuals with a bioinformatics degree.
+Keep reading to get an overview of the bioinformatics field, learn how it differs from data science, and discover the job prospects in numerous industries for individuals with a bioinformatics degree.

 “Bioinformatics is the intersection of computer programming, big data, and biology,” Kaluziak says.
 If you’re earning a master’s degree in bioinformatics, he adds, “you’re learning to become a data scientist who can understand relevant biological topics.”

-Job requirements for a bioinformatics career typically include responsibilities such as overseeing laboratory information management systems, developing algorithms to support DNA, RNA, and protein sequencing, and creating data visualizations for use in reports or web pages.
+Bioinformatics careers typically include responsibilities such as overseeing laboratory information management systems; developing algorithms to support DNA, RNA, and protein sequencing; and creating data visualizations for use in reports or webpages.
 Other job responsibilities vary by industry and can include biological image analysis, satellite image analysis, or the development of a monitoring process for coating medications.

 In addition, RNA sequencing is similar across organisms with cells that contain a nucleus.
 (The process differs for bacteria, which don’t have a nucleus.)
 All cells convert DNA to RNA through a process known as transcription, and transcription can be regulated in a number of different ways.